 (Get-Acl -Path C:\ProgramData\ssh\administrators_authorized_keys).access

 we can see that the user also has access to this file.
 Best practice is to remove this access, since the user already has access through the group Administrators.

 To remove the access we can run the follwing:

 $ACL = Get-Acl -Path C:\ProgramData\ssh\administrators_authorized_keys $administratorsRule = New-Object system.security.accesscontrol.filesystemaccessrule("Administrators","FullControl","Allow") $systemRule = New-Object system.security.accesscontrol.filesystemaccessrule("SYSTEM","FullControl","Allow") $userRule = New-Object System.Security.AccessControl.FileSystemAccessRule("HOEJSAGER\christian" ,"FullControl","Allow") $ACL.SetAccessRule($administratorsRule) $ACL.SetAccessRule($systemRule) $ACL.RemoveAccessRule($userRule) $ACL | Set-Acl

 Now if you run the command Get-Acl you should see the user has been removed from the Access List.

-Now Before we can actually logon the server using the key we need to do some confiurations on the sshd_config file on the Windows Server.
+Before we can actually log on to the server using the key, we need to do some configurations on the sshd_config file.